nehalsinghmangat/pykal/docs/source/conceptref/dynamical_systems/dynamical_systems.rst

    -- William Shakespeare (paraphrased)

 Everything.
 Every drop of rain or ripple in a pond; the worms in the dirt and the wires in your brain.
-You drive a dynamical system to work; you watch a dynamical system rise in the morning and set in the evening; and don't look now, but a pair of dynamical systems flick across the screen as you read this text.
-A **dynamical system** is simply a system that changes over time.
-This definition can conceivably apply to anything, so it depends on our discretion to use it meaningfully.
-A gnat is a dynamical system.
-A clock is a dynamical system.
-We may concede that a broken clock or a dead gnat are systems, but they are dynamical no longer lest the clock should rust or the gnat decay.
-We often consider sufficiently complex dynamical systems to be composed of **subsystems** (e.g. every cell of a gnat is a world unto itself); conversly, we may claim our system is itself a subsystem of a larger **ecosystem** (consider how the average swamp is a buzzing of many gnats along with mosquitoes, flies, moths, and, why not, clocks.)
+You drive a dynamical system to work; you watch a dynamical system rise in the morning and set in the evening; and don't look now, but a pair of dynamical systems are flicking across the screen as you read this text.

+Simpy put, a **dynamical system** is a system that changes over time.
+Since this definition can conceivably apply to anything, it depends on our discretion to use it meaningfully.
+A gnat is a dynamical system of cells.
+A clock is a dynamical system of springs and gears.
+We may concede that a broken clock or a dead gnat are systems, but they are dynamical no longer.

+We often consider sufficiently complex dynamical systems to be composed of **subsystems** (e.g. every cell of a gnat is a world unto itself); conversly, we may claim our system itself is a subsystem of a larger **ecosystem** (consider how the average swamp is a buzzing of many gnats along with mosquitoes, flies, moths, and, why not, clocks.)

 Modeling a Dynamical System
 ===========================